How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 Some of the factors that can influence how much YouTubers make with ads:

-- Location: If most of your audience is in the US, Canada, or the UK, you will make more money than if all of your audience is in Honduras.
+• Location: If most of your audience is in the US, Canada, or the UK, you will make more money than if all of your audience is in Honduras.
 As simple as that.
-Google Adsense has divided countries into 3 tiers.
+Google Adsense has divided countries into three tiers.
 Any countries in Tier 1 will earn more money than those in Tier 2 and Tier 3 (here, you can find a list of countries by tier if you are interested).

-- Demographic: Advertisers love to target a very specific audience.
+• Demographic: Advertisers love to target a very specific audience.
 This can include age, gender, and interests.
 If your channel is too broad and appeals to anyone, you might struggle to get a high CPM.

-- Video length: The length of your video can influence how many ads you can place, potentially doubling or tripling ads’ income.
+• Video length: The length of your video can influence how many ads you can place, potentially doubling or tripling ad income.
 If your video is over 10 minutes, you can enable ads to be shown in the middle of the video (mid-roll), not just at the beginning.
 Wondering why some YouTubers just talk and talk about nothing for the first few minutes without getting straight to the point?
 Now you know why!

-- Ads skipping: Every time someone skips ads, YouTubers don’t make any money.
+• Ads skipping: Every time someone skips ads, YouTubers don’t make any money.
 If you always skip ads, think again.
-If you want to support your favorite channel, you might want to let the ads play until the end, at least a few times a week.
+If you want to support your favorite channel, you might want to let the ads play until the end at least a few times a week.

 Want to see some real CMP examples?